Heterogeneous Acceleration Pipeline for Recommendation System Training: Introduction

-We evaluate \hotline with publicly available deep learning (DLRM) and time-sequence (TBSM) based recommendation models.
-We compare against two baselines.
-Namely, a hybrid CPU-GPU baseline where CPUs store and compute on embeddings and a GPU-only embedding processing baseline.
-In both these cases, multiple GPUs parallelize the neural network computations,
+We evaluated \hotline with publicly available deep learning (DLRM) and time-sequence (TBSM) based recommendation models and compared our approach against two baselines - hybrid CPU-GPU and GPU-only baseline.

-For the CPU-GPU hybrid baseline, we compare \hotline against state-of-the-art deep learning framework XDL~\cite{xdl} and Intel~\cite{dlrm-intel} optimized DLRM.
-On average, the \hotline acceleration pipeline provides \avgperfimprfourgpuxdl speedup over the 4-GPU XDL and \avgperfimprfourgpudlrm speedup over Intel optimized DLRM while maintaining the baseline accuracy. \hotline is able to perform training of larger models such as Terabyte even while using a single GPU, whereas GPU-only baseline requires at least 4 GPUs to store its embeddings.
-On average, \hotline obtains \avgperfimprfourgpuhugectr performance benefits over the GPU-only baseline, as it eliminates data movement between the GPU devices.
+We compared Hotline against state-of-the-art deep learning frameworks such as XDL~\cite{xdl}, FAE~\cite{fae}, and Intel-optimized DLRM~\cite{dlrm-intel}.
+On average, \hotline provides \avgperfimprfourgpuxdl speedup over the 4-GPU XDL, \avgperfimprfourgpufae over FAE, and \avgperfimprfourgpudlrm speedup over Intel optimized DLRM.
+It is noteworthy that \hotline only rearranges inputs in a single mini-batch, but the updates to the model are performed at parity with the baseline.
+Thus, \hotline does not impact the accuracy or training fidelity of the model. \hotline could train larger models, such as Criteo Terabyte, with a single GPU, whereas the GPU-only baseline required at least 4 GPUs to store its embeddings.